sentrysoftware/metricshub/metricshub-doc/src/site/markdown/troubleshooting/otel-logs.md

 keywords: logs
-description: How to enable the logging mode of the OpenTelemetry Collector.
+description: How to enable the debug mode of the OpenTelemetry Collector.

 # OTel Logs

 <!-- MACRO{toc|fromDepth=1|toDepth=2|id=toc} -->

-The **OTel Collector** is in charge of pulling metrics, traces, and logs periodically and pushing them to the observability platform.
-Enable its debug mode if data is missing to obtain the `otelcol-$timestamp.log` log and get more details about the **MetricsHub** operations (initialization, pipeline, termination.
+The **OTel Collector** periodically retrieves metrics, traces, and logs, then forwards them to the observability platform.
+If you encounter missing data, enabling its debug mode can provide a more detailed output in the `otelcol-$timestamp.log` file.
+This additional verbosity offers deeper insights into MetricsHub operations, including initialization, pipeline processes, and termination workflows

 ## Enable debug

-First set the log `level` to `error`, `warn`, or `debug` in the **otel/otel-config.yaml** file:
+First set the log `level` to `debug` in the **otel/otel-config.yaml** file:

 ```yaml
 service: